Charles Lowell Ridgway

 Events in his life were:

-• He was a partner circa 1860 with John Ridgway in Boston MA as J. RIDGWAY & SON, listed in the 1860 city directory at 36 Cambridge Street.
+- Partnership: John Ridgway, circa 1860, in Boston MA.
+As J. RIDGWAY & SON, listed in the 1860 city directory at 36 Cambridge Street.

-• He appeared on the 1865 census taken at Boston MA, listed as a jeweler.
+- He appeared on the census in 1865 in Boston MA.
+Listed as a jeweler.

 Listed in the 1870 city directory at 40 Cambridge Street.

-• He appeared on the 1870 census taken at Boston MA, listed as a jeweler.
+- He appeared on the census in 1870 in Boston MA.
+Listed as a jeweler.

 Charles T. Ridgway was born in Groton, Mass.
 Aug.
 11, 1815.
 He was a son of James and Faithey (Stowell) Ridgway, the former born in Boston, Mass., Nov.
 13, 1780, and the latter in Worcester, Mass., Nov.
 9, 1782.
 Both were descendants of English settlers of colonial days.